Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 Moreover, the Median shows slight robustness in the smallest attack proportion against the backdoor objective, but it is inadequate.
 Trimmed Mean performs worse than Median, which is not good enough either.
 Federated Averaging is the worst of all, and its backdoor task is always successful in all cases.
 These patterns are much like what we observed in RQ2.

 Following what we did in RQ2, we report the summary of aggregators for this dataset in Table \ref{adni_summary}.
-Unlike RQ2, the Overlap mutator is also included here since it proved effective for this dataset.
+Unlike RQ2, the Overlap mutator is also included here since it showed to be effective for this dataset.

 According to the table, Trimmed Mean gets the best results for untargeted attacks and mutators, and Median comes in second with a negligible difference.
 All aggregators lose the competition to the attacker for the Backdoor attack except Krum, which shows decent robustness, but its main task accuracy can still be problematic.